Yonazahran-YMR/cybersec-portfolio/notes/port-scan-lab-notes.md

 ... (continues to dozens more ports)
 ```

-**Pattern identified:** rapid-fire SYN packets from one source to many ports, timestamps barely moving — the textbook signature of a port scan.
+**Pattern identified:** rapid-fire SYN packets from one source to many ports, timestamps barely moving.

 ## Open Ports Found